buildingSMART/IFC4.x-IF/tests/AL01/README.md

 - All alignments shall be visualized in 3D.
 - It is recommended that each layout of alignments can be visualized in 2D.
+- Stationing along alignments shall be visualized in horizontal 2D layout and 3D.
 - Each alignment must be continuous with certain delta.
 This also applies to tangent continuity and curvature continuity, in these two cases gaps that exceed the delta will be checked case by case.